merryt/TravelSaveAndBeMerry/src/routes/blog/2025-08-14-summer-in-the-dach-lands.md

 tags: Europe, Bike
 ---

-Title: Summer in the DACH Lands
-Subtitle: Hiking, biking, painting…plus a change of employment status

 TL;DR -
 We enjoyed a delightful (2nd annual) month in Innsbruck, Austria, which included a stunning hut-hiking trip along the Swiss-Austrian border.
 We then completed a 5-day bike trip in southern Germany, from Ulm to Nürnberg.